alanrogers/legofit/src/README.md

 tight relationship between two or more free parameters.
 Constraints reduce the number of free parameters and allow more accurate estimates.
-In the constraint above, there are only two terms and one independent variable--"Txy".
+In the constraint above, there are only two terms and one independent variable---"Txy".
 It is legal, however, to use any number of terms and independent variables.
 For example, we could have written

     twoN constrained 2Nxy=10000 + -1.2*Txy + 0.01*Txy*Txyn # OK